Should Christians today consider online games as a means of spreading the gospel?

 Speaking of “out of season,” Nathan remembers establishing KJV 1611.
 People were skeptical about it at first but it proved to be an effective ministry later on.

-As such, how can we not consider gaming as an effective means of sharing the gospel, especially if the game talks about Jesus and the Bible?
+So, how can we not consider gaming as an effective means of sharing the gospel, especially if the game talks about Jesus and the Bible?

 9) Aaron Magnuson